We have new advice for anyone having their boat examined in the time of COVID-19

 - Information about the location of the a.c. consumer unit should be made known to the examiner in advance of the BSS examination.

-If you have a hire or other non-private craft, the BSS Standards can be seen on this link
+If the navigation authority is asking your boat to have a Non-Private Boat certification, the BSS Standards can be seen on here.

 *Revised and improved BSS Examination Checking Procedures - The BSS committees have revised the Examination Checking Procedures (ECP) for private and hire boats as a result of an extensive review of the Procedures.

 These changes are part of a large number of changes to the ECP splitting of Check actions, swapping some Check numbers, text and information improvements that are designed to result in greater consistency in applying the BSS Checks. that will help everyone’s understanding and application of the BSS Checks, whether they are BSS Examiners, boat owners or members of the marine industry.

 However, leading from the improvements in clarity and understanding of the Checks, reinforced with recent extensive training of Examiners, situations could arise where an item may be newly discovered as non-compliant and so could require some adjustments or work to meet compliance and improve safety.